pret/pokered/FEATURES.md

 - A secret stairway opens up in a building somewhere after you become champ.
 The last in-game trade and some interesting stuff to see is in there.

+- The above secret area will help you access an even more top secret area.
+This area involves MEWTWO.
+You may want to bring MEWTWO with you.
+Maybe even MEW too!
+What you may find will be interesting.

 - A couple of items or TRAINER TIPS signs have been added to otherwise empty places in the overworld.
 - A couple of new hidden items were added to various areas in the game.
 - Multiple items can be picked up at once (example: you found 5 potions)